 The urgency to be seen, needed, and loved by an audience fueled a successful career...

-But if art was so “healing” why was I always broke, and dysregulated, and scared?
-I didn’t know but I did know that I would PROVE to the world that I was not worthless like I felt at home…
+But if art was so “healing,” why was I always broken, dysregulated, and scared?
+I didn’t know.
+But I did know that I would PROVE to the world that I was not worthless like I felt at home…

 And then…

 I learned about “The Science of Safety” and realized that despite 25 years in the field, no one ever taught me what my TRUE instrument was, how to navigate it, and how to place it in the best position to THRIVE, not just survive.
 First, I had to heal my own nervous system.
-Then, I made a course to combine performing with Polyvagal Theory (PVI).
-Years later, I built upon the insights of the GREAT trauma theorists to develop my own theory specifically for the arts and made so much more.
+Then, after years of inspired research, I created a groundbreaking training program that combines the performing arts with Polyvagal Theory (PVI).
+Years later, I built upon the insights of the GREAT trauma theorists to develop my own theory specifically for the arts, and so much more.